Nick Foles: 2013 season

-Foles finished the 2013 regular season with 27 touchdown passes and only 2 interceptions, just behind Tom Brady's 2016 record of 28 touchdown passes and 2 interceptions for the best TD-INT ratio in NFL history, and a season leading 119.0 passer rating and third in NFL history trailing only to Aaron Rodgers' 122.5 rating in 2011 and Peyton Manning's 121.1 rating in 2004.
+Foles finished the 2013 regular season with 2,891 passing yards, 27 touchdowns, and only two interceptions, just behind Tom Brady's 2016 record of 28 touchdown passes and two interceptions for the best TD-INT ratio in NFL history, and a season leading 119.0 passer rating and third in NFL history trailing only to Aaron Rodgers' 122.5 rating in 2011 and Peyton Manning's 121.1 rating in 2004.
 Foles led the Eagles to a playoff berth, their first since 2010.
 Hosting the New Orleans Saints in the playoffs at Lincoln Financial Field, the Eagles lost on a last-minute field goal as the game ended at 26–24.
-Foles threw for 195 yards, two touchdowns, and no interceptions, for a passer rating of 105.0, in his postseason debut.
+Foles threw for 195 yards, two touchdowns, and no interceptions for a passer rating of 105.0 in his postseason debut.
 Foles was awarded the "NFL Greatness on the Road" award for his seven touchdown, perfect game performance against the Oakland Raiders during a road game in 2013.
-When including postseason games, Nick Foles maintains the single season record for TD-INT ratio at 14.5–1, which he achieved by posting 27 touchdown passes in the 2013 regular season, two touchdown passes in the 2013 postseason, and a total of just two interceptions.
+When including postseason games, Foles maintains the single season record for TD-INT ratio at 14.5–1, which he achieved by posting 27 touchdowns in the 2013 regular season and two touchdown passes in the 2013 postseason along with a total of just two interceptions.

 Foles was also assigned to the 2014 Pro Bowl as an alternate and was drafted by Team Sanders.
 Despite losing the game, Foles went 7 for 10 for 89 yards and a go-ahead touchdown.
-Foles won the Pro Bowl Offensive MVP award, which included a new GMC truck.
+He won the Pro Bowl Offensive MVP award, which included a new GMC truck.